kohandelramin/PDF-Tools-app/README.md

 A GUI application built with `customtkinter` to:
 - Add sequential page counters to PDFs
-- Extract Data Matrix codes from PDFs to CSV
+- Extract Data Matrix codes from PDFs to CSV (using OCR and computer vision)
 - Match extracted patterns with Excel/CSV sources

 ## Tabs

 1. **Page Counter** - Add running number stamps to PDF pages.
-2. **Data Matrix Extractor** - Convert PDF to images, scan for matrix codes.
+2. **Data Matrix Extractor** - Convert PDF to images, scan for matrix codes using OCR.
 3. **Pattern Finder** - Match patterns between scanned barcodes and source files.

 ## Setup